-In ASH Daily News of 20 October 2017 there appears a commentary on a report lamenting recent cuts to local authority stop smoking budgets.
+In ASH (Action on Smoking and Health) Daily News of 20 October 2017 there appears a commentary on a report lamenting recent cuts to local authority stop-smoking budgets.
 Ms Hazel Cheeseman, Director of Policy at ASH, has this to say:

 Without high quality local services in place vulnerable groups of smokers, such as pregnant women or smokers needing surgery, risk being left to go it alone.
 The responsibility for this must be shared between local and national government.

 Every word in this statement attests to a lamentable lack of understanding of the smoking problem and how to deal with it.

 All smokers are vulnerable to the harmful, often lethal, effects of smoking.
 I suppose Ms Cheeseman is especially concerned about these particular groups because the harmful effects of their smoking are likely to make themselves felt within weeks or months rather than after the years or decades it may take for ordinary smokers to become ill or die as a result of their cigarette addiction.

 But with the current absurd situation where cigarettes are on open sale everywhere, it’s not enough, apparently, just to try and discourage people from buying them.
 There’s much wringing of hands by the likes of Ms Cheeseman that these particular vulnerable smokers are at risk of being ‘left to go it (quit) alone.’

 So it seems the blame for these smokers being unable to quit lies not with the individuals concerned but with local and national government.